-Describe the process of entering the educator workforce including your teacher preparation program, any barriers or supports that facilitated your entry into the educator workforce, and your ideas for improvements to better prepare educators to work in a variety of environments with diverse students
+Describe the process of entering the educator workforce including your teacher supports that facilitated your entry into the educator workforce, and your ideas for improvements to better prepare educators to work in a variety of environments with diverse students

 Maryland and many other states are implementing strategies to strengthen the educator pipeline and diversify the workforce including "grow-your-own" programs and other initiatives.
 How do you think we should be supporting and encouraging students to enter the educator workforce?
 What other strategies should we consider to recruit more teachers of color in Maryland?